April 2010 Nauruan parliamentary election: Results

+By constituency

 Aftermath

 Parliament met for a first session on Tuesday 27 April, to elect a speaker.
 However, all four nominated candidates were rejected.
 Parliament is now to resume on Thursday, with the Marcus Stephen administration continuing in a caretaker capacity.

 In its third sitting on 4 May 2010, the speaker election failed yet again.
 After a fourth failed attempt, the opposition floated the possibility of holding another election.
 Following the fifth failed attempt, Stephen proposed reforms before early elections, such as electing the speaker from outside parliament to break the deadlock.

 In a sixth attempt on 13 May 2010, Godfrey Thoma was finally elected speaker.
 He immediately proposed to dissolve parliament again.
 As the government refused to do this, he resigned on 18 May 2010; it seemed possible that the two camps might form a coalition government to break the deadlock.

 Progress was finally made when the government's nominee for speaker, Dominic Tabuna, was finally elected on 1 June 2010 in two rounds of balloting.
 Indirect presidential elections were then set for 3 June 2010.
 They were then postponed to 4 June 2010, and when they failed again on that date, Tabuna resigned.

 Following seven weeks of deadlock, parliament was dissolved on 11 June 2010 and an early election called for 19 June 2010.